 Together with industrial partners we are developing biorefinery and cascade concepts, based on the comprehensive use, in order to add value of biogenic raw materials and residues.

-Natural resources from agriculture and forestry or residual and waste materials from other utilization paths, had been used for the production of materials and consumer goods for a long time before the industrial revolution.
-Fossil raw materials then largely displaced these, but the scarcity, increase in price and the impairment of natural living conditions associated with their use require an intensive and targeted search for alternatives.
+Natural resources from agriculture and forestry as well as residual and waste materials from other utilization paths have been used for the production of materials and consumer goods for a long time before the industrial revolution.
+Fossil raw materials then largely displaced these, but their scarcity, increase in price and the impairment of natural living conditions associated with their use require an intensive and targeted search for alternatives.
 If fossil carbon sources are no longer available in the future, the corresponding basic materials must be obtained from biomass.